orta/orta.github.com/_posts/2020-11-24-polarization.md

    nets, but in the UK and US at least, those are frayed and breaking.
 Today, not having a job isn't really an option for a fulfilling life and we're not making enough new jobs.

-   Just taking America into account, and _excluding 2020 as an potential abberation_, for the last decade [~4 million people are born per year](https://www.cdc.gov/nchs/fastats/births.htm) and there are [~2 million new jobs](https://finance.yahoo.com/news/job-creation-strong-2019-could-162245516.html) being made a year.
+   Just taking America into account, and _excluding 2020 as an "abberation"_ (lol), for the last decade [~4 million people are born per year](https://www.cdc.gov/nchs/fastats/births.htm) and there are [~2 million new jobs](https://finance.yahoo.com/news/job-creation-strong-2019-could-162245516.html) being made a year.